 The brown recluse spider can be a major concern infesting homes, but through education and information we can understand this pest.
 Above all, if your feel you have been bitten by a brown recluse, always seek medical attention.
 Due to the importance of identifying, carefully bring the spider with you if possible.

-As a result, if you have a concern over populations of brown recluse spiders in your home, contact a professional pest control company.
+As a result, if you have a concern over populations of brown recluse spiders in your home, contact a professional pest control company for a pest inspection.